 79. The Rules Committee must determine the number of whips allocated to each political party as well as which political parties will be entitled to have a Chief Whip and a Deputy Chief Whip.
-This determination must be made with reference to the proportion in which each political party is represented in the House and cognisant of the Remuneration of Public Office Bearers Act, 1998 (Act 20 of 1998).
+This determination must be made with reference to the proportion in which each political party is represented in the House and cognisant of the Remuneration of Public Office Bearers Act, 1998.